unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/WIP_SimpleState.md

 1. Add a class named *HallCrowdednessService.cs*, and replace its content with the following:

     ```c#
-    using System.Threading;
-    using System.Threading.Tasks;

     namespace TheFancyWeddingHall;

     public partial record HallCrowdedness(int NumberOfPeopleInHall);

     public class HallCrowdednessService
     {
-        // in ideal a service is stateless
+        // a service is normally stateless
         // the local field is for the purpose of this demo
         private int _numberOfPeopleInHall = 5;